What is a Hot Spot?

-A Hotspot (or Hot Spot) provides a wireless internet access point to WiFi enabled devices such as tablets, smartphones, and laptops, etc.
+A Hot Spot provides a wireless internet access point to WiFi enabled devices such as tablets, smartphones, and laptops, etc.

 How does it work?

-1. Turn on the Libary Hotspot and your device
+1. Turn on the Library Hot Spot and your device

 2. Go into the network settings/WiFi setup area on your device

 3. Find the name of the Hot Spot you are trying to connect to (listed on your borrowed Hot Spot)

 4. Enter the security key or password to connect (the security key/password is listed on the borrowed Hot Spot).

 Hot Spots are portable once the battery is charged and only require recharging every few hours (duration of battery life varies depending on service signal strength, number of devices connected, etc.).
 Hot Spots can be used in your home, in a car, or anywhere service is available.

 Our Hot Spots are from Mobile Beacon.
 Mobile Beacon’s internet service is provided on Sprint’s 4G LTE network.
 Check Sprint’s 4G LTE coverage.

 June 2020 Update: Hot Spots are available for pickup during Sidewalk Service.
 Currently they can be checked out for three weeks with no renewals.
 Patrons may place a Hot Spot on hold for pickup at Lynnfield Library only.
 Hot Spots must be picked up and returned inside the Lynnfield Library.
 One Hot Spot may be borrowed per library card.